Riding the Seas: Kelpies, Hippocampus, and More Monstrous Horses

 There are many interesting legends from around the world and through the ages that refer to mythical beings that are similar to horses.
 The Scottish Kelpies are some of the more intriguing of these creatures and tales about these water horses have been told far and wide around that country.
+But before those creatures existed there was a sea horse in Greek myth that was known as a hippocampus.

 Shape-shifting and Sacrifices to Water Spirits